hibbitts-design/hibbitts-design-org-learn/pages/04.openpublishingspace/07.install-configure-video/docs.md

 ##### Edit this Page with GitLab Configuration Video
 [plugin:youtube](https://www.youtube.com/watch?v=xMGud9Ayljc)

-_POWER TIP: If you tap the *Edit* page button when viewing a page in GitLab (or GitHub) and copy that URL then when the Open Blogging Space *Edit this Page* link it tapped the editing mode will be automatically enabled in GitLab (or GitHub)._
+_POWER TIP: If you tap the *Edit* page button when viewing a page in GitLab (or GitHub) and copy that URL then when the Open Publishing Space *Edit this Page* link it tapped the editing mode will be automatically enabled in GitLab (or GitHub)._